Regressions under Adverse Conditions: Empirical Applications

-where $\FCI_{t-1}$ denotes the lagged ``equally weighted'' financial conditions index for advanced economies of \citet{Arrigoni2022} and $\mathcal{F}_t$ only contains time-$(t-1)$ information in the form of past $\FCI_{t-1}$ and $X_{t-1}$.
-Differently from \citet[Section II.B]{ABG19}, who estimate the regression parameters by averaging over quantile regressions for multiple levels, we employ a two-step M-estimator for the VaR and ES regression parameters given in Remark \ref{rem:ESreg} that arises by setting $Y_t = X_t$ in \eqref{eq:MES_estimator}.
-Feasible inference is obtained by using a kernel based estimator for the matrix $\mLambda_{(2)}^\text{ES}$ in the spirit of $\widehat{\mLambda}_n$; also see Remark \ref{rem:ESreg}.
+where $\FCI_{t-1}$ denotes the lagged ``equally weighted'' financial conditions index for advanced economies of \citet{Arrigoni2022} and $\mathcal{F}_t$ only contains time-$(t-1)$ information in the form of past $\FCI_{t-1}$ and $X_{t-1}$. \citet[Section II.B]{ABG19} estimate the ES regression in \eqref{eq:ES GaR} by averaging over quantile regressions for multiple levels.
+In contrast, we employ the two-step M-estimator for the VaR and ES regression parameters that arises by setting $Y_t = X_t$ in \eqref{eq:MES_estimator}; cf.~Remark \ref{rem:ESreg}.
+In the numerical optimization, we additionally employ the \emph{non-crossing constraint} that $\ES_{\b}(X_t\mid \mathcal{F}_{t}) \ge \VaR_{\beta}(X_t\mid \mathcal{F}_{t})$ for all $t$.

 The upper panel of Table~\ref{tab:GDP_MES} (labeled ``Joint Region'') shows the parameter estimates together with their standard errors.
-The estimates are based on a sample of $n=99$ quarterly observations from 1995 Q1 until 2019 Q4, which (almost) corresponds to the available sample of the financial conditions index of \citet{Arrigoni2022}.\footnote{As the financial conditions index of \citet{Arrigoni2022} is only available until May 2020, we deliberately exclude both the Brexit in January 2020 and the COVID period.
-Using only the beginning of the latter period with its extreme values of GDP growth might substantially bias our (M)ES regression estimator.
-We have $n=99$ despite having 25 full years of data as we lose one observation by using the lagged values $X_{t-1}$ in \eqref{eq:VaR GaR} and \eqref{eq:ES GaR}.} We find that the slope coefficients for both the VaR and ES model are positive and statistically significant at any commonly used significance level.
-This confirms the result of \citet{ABG19} that growth risk loads (roughly equally) on both financial and macroeconomic conditions for the considered European economic region.
+Notice that we do not report standard errors for the ES parameters in this panel, because no valid inference methods exist for a constrained two-step estimation of the conditional ES (as opposed to the unconstrained case discussed in Remark~\ref{rem:ESreg}).
+The estimates are based on a sample of $n=99$ quarterly observations from 1995 Q1 until 2019 Q4, which (almost) corresponds to the available sample of the financial conditions index of \citet{Arrigoni2022}.
+We find that the slope coefficients for both the VaR and ES model are positive and (for the VaR) statistically significant at any commonly used significance level.
+This confirms the result of \citet{ABG19} that future growth risk loads roughly equally on both financial and macroeconomic conditions (as captured by $\FCI_{t-1}$ and $X_{t-1}$ in \eqref{eq:VaR GaR}--\eqref{eq:ES GaR}).

+We now demonstrate how our MES regressions can be used to provide a more refined picture of growth vulnerabilities.
+Specifically, as we consider an entire economic region, the question naturally arises how the driving forces of growth vulnerabilities are distributed among the individual countries.